Erotemic/ubelt/README.rst

 ..       <img src="https://i.imgur.com/AcWVroL.png" height="100px">

-Ubelt is a utility library for Python.
+Ubelt is a utility library for Python with a stdlib like feel.

 Elevator Pitch: